docker-library/docs/clefos/content.md

 ### Rolling builds

 The ClefOS Project offers regularly updated images for all active releases.
 These images will be updated monthly or as needed for emergency fixes.
-These rolling updates are tagged with the major version number only.
-For example: `docker pull clefos:7`
+These rolling updates are tagged with the major version number and minor tags as well.
+For example, if 7.4.1708 is the most current then the build will result in `clefos:7` and `clefos:7.4.1708`.
+When the next minor level is available then `clefos:7` and `clefos:7.x.yymm` will be identical.

-### Minor tags

-Additionally, images with minor version tags that correspond to install media are also offered. **These images DO NOT recieve updates** as they are intended to match installation iso contents.
-If you choose to use these images it is highly recommended that you include `RUN yum -y update && yum clean all` in your Dockerfile, or otherwise address any potential security concerns.
-To use these images, please specify the minor version tag:

-For example: `docker pull clefos:7.3.1611`

 ### Overlayfs and yum